hdoo7/VitalSIA/VISOS_Documentation.md

 ## Introduction

-The **VISOS** framework is built around the **Perception-Action-Cognition** pattern, enabling responsive systems to capture input, process it intelligently, and respond appropriately.
-VISOS is designed for applications that involve continuous conversation, such as virtual agents, speech synthesis, and animation-based systems.
+The **VISOS** framework is built based on the artificial intelligent (AI) agent real-time loop of **Perception-Action-Cognition** architecture, enabling responsive systems to perceive socially relevant input via sensors (e.g. speech, facial expressions), process these input intelligently to make socially appropriate decisions, and respond with 3D actuators in a socially appropriate manner (e.g. synthesized speech, facial animations).
+VISOS is designed to create prototypes of virtual socially interactive agents or virtual humans, i.e. 3-dimensional digital characters that look and act like humans for specific contexts, but in a virtual environment.

 This documentation details both the classes and ES6 modules that make up VISOS and provides examples of their usage.